China-Russia Dashboard: Facts and figures on a special relationship

 China and Russia have expanded their bilateral relations

-This timeline tracks China-Russia bilateral engagements in three key domains – head of state, diplomatic, and military –since the Russian invasion of Ukraine.
+This timeline tracks China-Russia bilateral engagements in three key domains – heads of state, diplomatic, and military – since the Russian invasion of Ukraine.
 The frequency of these interactions surpasses that of any other bilateral relationship for both China and Russia.
-Between February 2022 and February 2025, Xi Jinping and Vladimir Putin engaged 10 times through in-person meetings or phone calls.
-Top diplomats Wang Yi and Sergey Lavrov met 18 times, including bilateral visits and discussions on the sidelines of multilateral summits.
+Between February 2022 and June 2025, Xi Jinping and Vladimir Putin interacted 11 times through in-person meetings or phone calls.
+Top diplomats Wang Yi and Sergey Lavrov met 20 times, including bilateral visits and discussions on the sidelines of multilateral summits.
 Military leaders from both sides – such as Sergei Shoigu, Andrei Belousov, Zhang Youxia, Dong Jun, Li Shangfu, and Wei Fenghe – held 9 engagements during this period.
+Other than the frequency of engagements, the trend in key messaging shows growing alignment on strategic coordination in multilateral platforms and a stronger tone in opposing unilateral actions such as sanctions and military interventions by the United States.

 Voting alignment between China and Russia has declined in the United Nations